 Both Mousa Dembélé and then-record buy Érik Lamela were also yet to hit their peak (though the pair can be considered more successful now), so the high hopes for the new man were tempered with a knowledge that they had been stung before.

-Within that context, Son’s second season at Spurs was about as successful as could be expected on a personal level.
+And Son’s second season at Spurs was about as successful as could be expected on a personal level.

 Some of his 21 goals came from a more advanced role, filling in when Kane was unavailable and Vincent Janssen unfancied, but the tally remains a career best for a player whose role within the system was yet to be fully firmed up.